g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ```bash
 npm install rollup rollup-plugin-postcss --save-dev
 ```
 After installing the plugins, create a `rollup.config.js` file in your project folder to configure Rollup.
-This shall involve indicating, besides the `rollup-plugin-postcss`, the plugins to be used as well as the main JavaScript file which is usually an input file:
+This shall involve indicating, besides the `rollup-plugin-postcss`, the plugins to be used as well as the main JavaScript file, which is usually an input file:

 ```javascript
 import postcss from "rollup-plugin-postcss";